American Pacific Mining Announces the Commencement of Drilling at Gooseberry Silver Project

-/EIN News/ -- VANCOUVER, British Columbia, April 04, 2023 (GLOBE NEWSWIRE) -- American Pacific Mining Corp (CSE: USGD / OTCQX: USGDF / FWB: 1QC) (“American Pacific” or the “Company”) is pleased to announce that it has commenced drilling at its Gooseberry Silver Project in Nevada.
+VANCOUVER, British Columbia, April 04, 2023 (GLOBE NEWSWIRE) -- American Pacific Mining Corp USGDUSGDF ("American Pacific" or the "Company") is pleased to announce that it has commenced drilling at its Gooseberry Silver Project in Nevada.

 The planned 15 hole, up to 3048 metre (10,000 feet) Phase II drill program will focus on testing the extension of the Gooseberry Vein as well as the Elderberry and Strawberry Zones (Figure 1)—new targets that were generated in 2022 through analysis of soil geochemistry, clay spectral imagery, mapping and integrated controlled source audio-frequency magnetotellurics ("CSAMT") geophysics completed in 2022.